story-ai/story-ai.github.io/index.md

           assessments alongside CENTURY Tech’s AI allows course delivery to be uniquely tailored.
 Each individual can now expand their skill set at their pace.
+        - >-
+          At launch, Story will offer a suite of GCSE courses covering all core subjects.
+Our content roadmap includes; English as a Foreign Language (EFL), soft skills subjects, vocational qualifications and Nanodegrees.
       image:
         alignment: left
         url: /img/Laptop.svg